 5. Set secure passwords

-Don’t use common words or something that is related to you or your company.
-Run a password audit and make sure yours and your employees passwords are reset and redefined in line with your company’s security policy.
+Don’t use common words or something that's related to you or your company.
+Run a password audit and make sure your and your employees passwords are reset and redefined in line with your company’s security policy.

 6. Always backup your data